 Businesses should also consider how uncertainty about the privacy of personal information may impact future purchase decisions—particularly when it comes to the businesses consumers choose to buy from.
 Today’s consumers are not short on options, and switching brands is often as easy as downloading a new app.

 Consumers already demonstrate they can be unforgiving with businesses who neglect their data.
-In this heightened state of unease, customers remain vigilant, and efforts to mitigate their own risk often translate to cautionary or even punitive actions and behaviors, such as decreasing online and offline engagement with brands they perceive to be a risk.
-Over the past 12 months, 31 percent of US consumers deleted specific apps on their smartphone, and 27 percent avoided specific websites to mitigate their own cyber risk.
+In this heightened state of unease, customers remain vigilant, and efforts to mitigate their own risk often translate to cautionary or even punitive actions and behaviours, such as decreasing online and offline engagement with brands they perceive to be a risk.
+Over the past 12 months, 31 per cent of US consumers deleted specific apps on their smartphone, and 27 per cent avoided specific websites to mitigate their own cyber risk.
 Some consumers, while only a small amount, did not buy a certain product or purchased the same product from a different brand (figure 8).

 The consumer product industry offers an example of the growing importance (and challenge) of maintaining customer trust in the digital age—particularly within the rapidly growing market of connected products.
 In physical stores and online, many of today’s consumers are finding themselves in new and unfamiliar territory.
 Products that have remained relatively unchanged for decades, such as thermostats, door locks, and even kitchen appliances such as refrigerators, now often come outfitted with Web connectivity.
 This new generation of products can offer consumers new, cutting-edge functionality, while also offering businesses a new frontier for revenue growth.